Database Model Usage (Laravel Style)

 }

-The cursor method returns an instance of Illuminate\Support\LazyCollection.
-Lazy collections allow you to use most of the collection methods available in Laravel, loading only one model into memory at a time:
+The cursor returns an instance of Illuminate\Support\LazyCollection.
+Lazy collections allow you to use most collection methods from Laravel Collections while only loading one model into memory at a time:

 $users = app\model\User::cursor()->filter(function ($user) {